Serving the East Bay since 1958

 VIRGINIA PINE: These branches are stout and woody and respond very well to trimming.
 The tree is small to medium in size and its foliage becomes extremely dense.
 Aside from being a good nesting site for woodpeckers, the Virginia pine continues to be one of the more popular Christmas tree in the south.

-Our Oakland lot at 503 Lake Park Way, across from the Grand Lake Theater opens around November 17 through December 24.
+Our Oakland lot at 503 Lake Park Way, across from the Grand Lake Theater opens around November 16 through December 24.
+Lots of parking under the 580 Freeway!

 Corner of Doolittle Drive & Harbor Bay Parkway, Alameda, CA 94501